Balanced supersaturation for some degenerate hypergraphs: Acknowledgements

 \section{Acknowledgements}

 This research was motivated by a series of lectures of Rob Morris at the Ramsey DocCourse programme in Prague 2016.
 The authors would like to thank him and the organisers of the course, Jaroslav Ne\v{s}et\v{r}il and Jan Hubi\v{c}ka.
-Furthermore, the authors would like to thank Peter Allen for his helpful comments on this text.
+Furthermore, the authors would like to thank Peter Allen for his helpful comments on this text, and Joonkyung Lee for pointing out the reference \cite{Sidorenko93}.
+The authors appreciate suggestions from two anonymous referees which helped improve the exposition of the paper.